AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/set-up-metadata-mapping.md

 1. In the list of mapped fields, select the fields you want to remove from metadata mapping.
 1. Click **[!UICONTROL Delete]**.

    The designated fields are no longer mapped.
-Now when a user sends a document from [!DNL Workfront] to [!DNL Workfront Library] or [!DNL Workfront DAM], the metadata contained within the deleted fields is not transferred with the document.
+Now when a user sends a document from [!DNL Workfront] to [!DNL Workfront DAM], the metadata contained within the deleted fields is not transferred with the document.

    A document sent prior to you deleting the mapped fields retains the original metadata sent with it, including the metadata for the deleted fields.